mritul/task-3-slambook/README.md

 <hr>

-- In the backend we use passport.js local strategy and the middleware authenticates.
+- In the backend we use passport.js local strategy that authenticates.

 - In the frontend, we get a response which carries the data of whether the user is authenticated or not.
-Hence:
-  - A global useState hook "isLoggedIn" can be initially set to false and if successfully logged in using the login page, it can be set to true.
-  - Now, for the other pages like profile, dashboard, search and slambook to be rendered, we can conditionally render them based on the isLoggedIn flag or else redirect the user to /login
+Protected routes are then kept using useContext hook.